Moscovium3/Personal-Website/README.md

 `Project Name: [Zhengying SUN personal website]`

+`License Reason`:I chose the MIT License for this project due to its simplicity and permissive nature, allowing others to freely use, modify, and distribute the project.

 `Overview`

 Welcome to the repository for [Your Project's Name]!
 This project is all about creating a personal/portfolio website to showcase my skills, projects, and professional journey.
 The aim is to provide a comprehensive view of my professional persona, highlighting my experiences, achievements, and interests.